martelman/NoteDx-API-Client/docs/index.md

-# NoteDx Python SDK
+# NoteDx Python SDK - Beta Access Available!

 The NoteDx Python SDK provides a simple and intuitive way to interact with the NoteDx API for medical note generation and management.
+Fully compliant to handling of healthcare data in the US and Canada including Quebec.

 ## Features

-- 🔒 **Secure Authentication**: Support for both API key and Firebase authentication
+- 🔒 **Secure Authentication**: API key for usage and Firebase authentication for your account management.
 - 📝 **Note Generation**: Convert audio recordings to structured medical notes
 - 🔄 **Real-time Status**: Track note generation progress
-- 🎯 **Template Support**: Multiple medical note templates
+- 🎯 **Template Support**: Multiple medical note templates and customization
 - 🌐 **Webhook Integration**: Real-time event notifications
 - 🔑 **API Key Management**: Create and manage API keys
 - 👥 **Account Management**: Handle account settings and status